Important Travel Document Information – Please Read

 The optimal time to apply for a Liechtenstein visa is 1-2 months prior to your intended departure date.
 However, if you are in a hurry, we may be able to expedite your visa processing at the Embassys discretion.

-Is it necessary for me to send you my passport in order to obtain a Liechtenstein visa?
+Is it necessary for me to hand over my passport in order to obtain a Liechtenstein visa?

 Yes.
 You must give your original passport rather than a copy.
 Your passport will be stamped with the Liechtenstein visa, which will become one of your passport pages.
 Without your original passport, your visa request cannot be processed.
 Because your passport is so valuable, we strongly advise you to send it via a secure way such as a guaranteed postal service or courier.